-Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies Auckland Unitary Plan B3 Ngā pūnaha hanganga, kawekawe me ngā pūngao - Infrastructure, transport and energy [RPS] All b) integrates with and supports a quality compact urban form; c) enables growth; B3.3.2(4) Ensure that transport infrastructure is designed, located and managed to: a) integrate with adjacent land uses, taking into account their current and planned use, intensity, scale, character and amenity; and b) provide effective pedestrian and cycle connections.
-B3.3.2 (5) Improve the integration of land use and transport by: (a) ensuring transport infrastructure is planned, funded and staged to integrate with urban growth; Auckland Unitary Plan B9 Toitū te tuawhenua - Rural environment [RPS] All B9.2.1(2) Areas of land containing elite soil are protected for the purpose of food supply from inappropriate subdivision, urban use and development.
+Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies Auckland Unitary Plan B3 Ngā pūnaha hanganga, kawekawe me ngā pūngao - Infrastructure, transport and energy [RPS] All B3.3.1(1) Effective, efficient and safe transport that: b) integrates with and supports a quality compact urban form; c) enables growth; B3.3.2(4) Ensure that transport infrastructure is designed, located and managed t a) integrate with adjacent land uses, taking into account their current and pl amenity; and b) provide effective pedestrian and cycle connections.
+B3.3.2 (5) Improve the integration of land use and transport by: (a) ensuring transstaged to integrate with urban growth; Auckland Unitary Plan B9 Toitū te tuawhenua - Rural environment [RPS] All B9.2.1(2) Areas of land containing elite soil are protected for the purpose of food supply from inappropriate subdivision, urban use and development.
 Auckland Unitary Plan E27 Transport [DP] All E27.2(1) Land use and all modes of transport are integrated in a manner that enables: a) the benefits of an integrated transport network to be realised; and b) the adverse effects of traffic generation on the transport network to be managed.
 E27.2(2) An integrated transport network including public transport, walking, cycling, private vehicles and freight, is provided for.
 E27.2(5) Pedestrian safety and amenity along public footpaths is prioritised.
 E27.2(6) Road/rail crossings operate safely with neighbouring land use and development.
 Auckland Unitary Plan Chapter I, 6.35 Drury 1 [DP] NoR D2 8.
 Subdivision and development is coordinated with the delivery of infrastructure required to service the Precinct, connect it to the wider network and manage its effects, including transport, wastewater, stormwater and water services.
 9. Infrastructure serving the Precinct is funded and implemented in an integrated and coordinated manner.
 10. Subdivision and development occurs in way that does not compromise the ability to provide efficient and effective strategic transport connections to and through the precinct to serve future urban growth in the wider Drury area.
-15. Require subdivision and development to coordinate infrastructure design, funding and implementation.
-16. Ensure subdivision and development is designed and implemented to meet the foreseeable transportation needs of residents within the Precinct by providing and upgrading infrastructure.
+15. Require subdivision and development to coordinate infrastructure design, fund 16.
+Ensure subdivision and development is designed and implemented to meet the within the Precinct by providing and upgrading infrastructure.